 Be Well, Stay Well!

-If you have never had a massage before, looking at a full menu of massage options might seem kind of intimidating.
-Or maybe you’ve just always had “a massage” and didn’t really consider the benefits beyond relaxation.
-Here are some short descriptions of the types of massage I offer, and what I feel we can accomplish during specific appointment times.
+If you have never scheduled a massage appointment before, looking at a full menu of options might be intimidating.
+Or, maybe you’ve just always had “a massage” and didn’t really consider the benefits beyond relaxation.
+Here are some descriptions of the types of massage I offer and how long a session you might schedule:

-At events, most chair massages average around 5 to 10 minutes.
+At this time, I primarily offer chair massage at events.
+In those cases, most chair massages average around 5 to 10 minutes.
 Even just a few minutes can be helpful in improving circulation, loosening stiff muscles, and relieving pain.
-In my office, or traveling to people’s homes with my massage chair, longer sessions are possible, averaging 15-30 minutes.

 With this type of massage, while we’re not completely ignoring relaxation, we’re focused on it less.
-There’s a bit more “poking and prodding”, as I seek out “knots”, tight muscles, and sore spots and spend time on those areas.
-We’ll talk more as I ask you to let me know when something hurts and when it starts to ease up.
-I might include stretches for your arms or legs, or ask you to move a body part against resistance, or while I put pressure on a specific muscle.
+There’s a bit more time spent on tight muscles and sore spots.
+We may talk a bit more about what I’m finding.
+I might include stretches for your arms or legs, or ask you to move a body part against resistance.
 This massage is about improving your mobility, releasing tension and relieving pain.

 Reiki has been steadily growing in public awareness in recent years.
 Chances are, you’ve at least heard the term, or seen it and wondered how to pronounce it (Ray-Key).
 In a nutshell, Reiki is a simple, safe method of natural healing and self-care that anyone can learn to use.